angular/angular/aio/content/start/deployment.md

 #### Hosting the built project

-The files in the `dist/my-project-name` folder are static and can be hosted on any web server capable of serving files (Node, Java, .NET) or any backend (Firebase, Google Cloud, App Engine, others).
+The files in the `dist/my-project-name` folder are static and can be hosted on any web server capable of serving files (`Node.js`, Java, .NET) or any backend (Firebase, Google Cloud, App Engine, others).

 ### Hosting an Angular app on Firebase